This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 There are several, but among the best are:

-For their part, polyphenols further enhance the growth of beneficial bacteria and help suppress the growth of potentially pathogenic organisms.
-Also, they are antioxidants in themselves and help reduce the inflammatory process.
+For their part, polyphenols contribute to further improving the growth of beneficial bacteria and help suppress the growth of potentially pathogenic organisms.
+In addition, they are antioxidants in themselves and help reduce the inflammatory process.

 This explains why there is so much research on polyphenols in heart disease, cancer, preservation of brain function, and gut-related disorders.